 EBITDA gained popularity in the 1980s, at the height of the leverage buyout era.
-What makes EBITDA valuable is that unlike standard net income calculations that use a simple formula of revenueminus expenses, EBITDA factors in other expenses, like taxes and interest.
+Unlike standard net income calculations that use a simple formula of revenue minus expenses, EBITDA factors in other expenses, like taxes and interest.
 EBITDA allows analysts to generate useful comparisons between companies, and to project long-term profitability and the ability to pay off future financing.

-Joseph Ferriolo, director of Wise Business Plans, says a healthy EBITDA calculation can help cinch the deal if you are interested in selling or merging your company.
+Joseph Ferriolo of Wise Business Plans says a healthy EBITDA calculation can help cinch the deal if you are interested in selling or merging your company.

 "EBITDA is one of, if not the most important measures that investors consider when a company is being bought or sold," Ferriolo told Business News Daily.
 "If I was going to invest, my primary concern would be ensuring that the business had an audited, up-to-date EBITDA analysis."

-To calculate EBITDA, a business must know its income, expenses, interest, taxes, deprecation (the loss in value of operational assets, such as equipment) and amortization, which is expenses for intangible assets, such as patents, that are spread out over a number of years.
+To calculate EBITDA, a business must know its income, expenses, interest, taxes, depreciation (the loss in value of operational assets, such as equipment) and amortization (expenses for intangible assets such as patents, that are spread out over a number of years).
 With those numbers in hand, the formula is:

 EBITDA = Revenue - Expenses (excluding tax, interest, depreciation and amortization)

 Or, more simply, it equals net income plus interest, taxes, depreciation and amortization.

 Because EBITDA is not a part of generally accepted accounting principles (GAAP), it may not automatically be included in a company's financial statement.
 However, EBITDA can be calculated using existing figures.
 With the EBITDA value, the business and its investors are now able to better compare profits against those of the business's competitors.

 While many companies find EBITDA to be a good indication of performance, others believe the calculations can be quite deceptive and not representative of a company's profitability.